Or the ghost, depending on how you wish to phrase it.

 Anyway, it's clear that the Democrats and their willing accomplices in the drive-by media sat down and tried to come up with an issue that would force Republican candidates to go against their base in the primaries or risk losing in the general.

-What the many objectives here, but one of the big ones that the Democrats have and their media buddies is to anger You, the Republican base at your candidate.
+There are many objectives here, but one of the big ones that the Democrats have and their media buddies is to anger you, the Republican base, at your candidate.

-That's what they are attempting to do here is anger you so much at your own party that you don't vote.
+That's what they are attempting to do here is anger you so much at your own party that you don't vote and you don't donate.

 And once again, we're back to the left all of a sudden falling in love with corporations.